ISOTROPIC#

 hardening defined by a list of experimental points in an external datafile.

-hardening defined by a table of points.
+another hardening defined by a table of points.
+For a series of temperatures, different stress strain curves to be entered.

 nonlinear